The Canton Park District is governed by an elected, five-member, Board of Commissioners. They serve

-Wallace Park is the operational hub of the Canton Park District and houses the Donaldson Community Center, administrative offices and maintenance facilities.
-The Donaldson Community Center was recently improved to allow for all public activities to be held on the first floor.
+Wallace Park is the operational hub of the Canton Park District and houses the Donaldson Community Center, administrative offices, and maintenance facilities.
 The Park itself offers many recreational activities; two that stand out are the one-half mile hiking trail and the accessible playground.

 Big Creek Park was the first property purchased for park development.
 A scenic drive follows the gently rolling terrain in contrast to the adjacent urban thoroughfares.
-In addition to its beauty the park also features lighted tennis courts, skate park, Frisbee golf, picnic shelter and a bocce ball court.
-It is the site of the new Big Creek Park Swimming Pool and Senior Citizen/Teen Center.
+In addition to its beauty the park also features lighted tennis and pickle ball courts, frisbee golf, picnic shelter and a bocce ball court.
+It is the site of the Big Creek Park Swimming Pool and Baker Recreation Center.

 Ingersoll Airport is named after the late William P. Ingersoll who was fascinated with aviation and truly cared about his local community.
 His legacy can be witnessed throughout the area by his ongoing financial support of many varied service organizations.
 Ingersoll Airport is a general aviation airport that has two paved runways of 3900 feet and 3300 feet.
 The airport has been a valuable asset to the economic redevelopment of the area by providing an important transportation link to other regions.
 It is only one of a handful of airports in the state of Illinois that is owned by a Park District.